120205690/Audio-Source-Separation/README.md

 # Audio Source Separation as applied to Vocals-Accompaniment Separation Strike
-This repository contains the code for separating vocals and accompaniment from music.<br>
+This repository contains the code for our [publication](https://www.sciencedirect.com/science/article/pii/S2772671123001493). <br>
 For testing the model using gated recurrent units, I've provided a streamlit app. <br>
 Webapp - https://v12020-vocario.hf.space <br>
 Results for the evaluation over the MIR-1K dataset are available in the database2 directory.

-Please find the accompanying manuscript [here](https://drive.google.com/file/d/13q4RnhKTpiFUdbTQquQkzgbeoJw46MGq/preview).
+# Abstract
+This paper presents two systems for extracting the vocals from a musical piece.
+Vocals extraction finds extensive application in automated lyrics transcription, music information retrieval systems and professional music remixing.
+However, the current research is dominated by training-intensive models and has not exploited several promising architectures for appreciably accurate yet computationally inexpensive inference.
+Neural networks can be leveraged to understand the underlying mathematical patterns of human speech and its harmonic overtones as distinguished from those of instruments.
+A first principles approach behind two distinct model architectures as well as the data processing steps has been described.
+Semantic segmentation techniques are used to discriminate between the magnitude spectrogram of the vocals and the mixture which is then applied to the first CNN-based model.
+The second architecture uses gated recurrent units to leverage the unique temporal dependencies of human speech.
+This model directly performs inference on the entire spectrogram to concurrently learn the frequency distribution of both the vocals as well as the accompaniment.
+The second architecture is shown to be an improvement upon the first model and intermittently approaches state-of-the-art predictions on the MIR-1K dataset.
+The novel GRU-based system in particular highlights the feasibility of rapid inference with smaller datasets.
+These features play a significant role towards source separation research oriented towards the deployment of real-time inference systems.